anon-blue/anon.blue/README.txt

 m,nvxaqs right now so you better prepare for the storm, maggot.
 The storm that w ipes out the pathetic little thing you call your life.
 You’re fucking dead, kid.
- I can be anywhere, anytime, and I can        u in over seven hundred ways, and that’s just with my bare hands.
+ I can be anywhere, anytime, and I can        u in over seven hundred ways, and that's just with my bare hands.
 Not only am I extensively trained in unarmed com bat, but I have access to the entire arsenal of the United States Marine Corps a nd I will use it to its full extent to wipe your miserable ass off the face of t he continent,       ttle shit.
 If only you could have known what unholy retribut